derekuang/CMU-CS15213-CSAPP/2. homework/ch8/8 Exceptional Control Flow.md

   ![](8.16.png)

-  The answer is "counter = 3".
+  The answer is "counter = 2"(the counter in child is different from the counter in parent process).